Skasselbard/NixOs-ClusterConfig/examples/01-simpleCluster/readme.md

 1. Build the iso images with ``nix build .#vmX.iso``
    - replace the X with the number from the vm name in the cluster-config
-   - you can run ``bash build-isossh.sh`` from this folder to build all three machines in a `build` sub-folder
+   - you can run ``bash build-isos.sh`` from this folder to build all three machines in a `build` sub-folder
 2. Start three virtual machines, each one booting from a drive where one of the iso images is mounted
    - all machines are configured with a different ip as seen in the ``machine`` attribute in the [configuration file](../00-exampleConfigs/default.nix)
 3. Deploy the complete machine configuration to the booted machines with ``nix run .#vmX.create``